Jaime King: Hart of Dixie and other roles (2010–2019)

-King worked in the TV series Star Wars: The Clone Wars.
+From 2009–2012, King starred in the TV series Star Wars: The Clone Wars.
 She played the role of Aurra Sing in the series Season 1 finale episode "Hostage Crisis" and later the final three episodes of Season 2: "Death Trap", "R2 Come Home", and "Lethal Trackdown" as well as an appearance in Season 3.
 She played three other characters in addition to Aurra Sing in the series.
 In the episode "Lightsaber Lost", she voices Cassie Cryar and Muk Muk Monkey.
 She voices a ticket droid in the episode "Lethal Trackdown".